Springfield Model 1840 flintlock musket

 The Springfield Model 1840 was a flintlock musket manufactured by the United States during the mid-19th century.
-The .69 caliber musket had a 42-inch (107 cm) barrel, an overall length of 58 inches (147 cm), and a weight of 9.8 pounds (4.4 kg).
+The .69 caliber musket had a 42 in barrel, an overall length of 58 in, and a weight of 10 lb.
 More than 30,000 were produced by the Springfield and Harpers Ferry armories and two independent contractors between 1840 and 1846 (D. Nippes and L. Pomeroy).

 The Model 1840 was a minor improvement over the Springfield Model 1835, and therefore was not dramatically different from the older musket.
 The Model 1840 featured a longer bayonet with a clasp and a stock with a comb.
-The designers of the Model 1840 anticipated that the musket would eventually be rifled, and made the barrel heavier than the earlier Model 1835 accordingly.
+The designers of the Model 1840 anticipated that the musket would eventually be rifled, and made the barrel thicker than the earlier Model 1835 accordingly.
 The various modifications to the Model 1840 made it slightly heavier than the Model 1835.

 The Model 1840 was the last flintlock musket produced at Springfield and Harpers Ferry armories.
-Many were converted to percussion lock before they made it to the field.
-Although produced as a smoothbore musket, most of the Model 1840s had their barrels rifled later, as the designers had anticipated.
+Many were converted to percussion lock due to better reliability and weather resistance before they made it to the field.
+Although produced as a smoothbore musket, most of the Model 1840 muskets had their barrels rifled later, as the designers had expected to fire the newly introduced Minié ball.
+However, despite having a thicker barrel, the increased breech pressure generated by the new expanding projectile was too great for the conversion process to hold and rifled Model 1840 muskets were rather issued standard .69 caliber round balls.

+Although largely considered obsolete by the Civil War, the M1840 musket saw limited deployment by Confederate forces, including specific units within the Army of Tennessee.
+Furthermore, some unaltered specimens were utilized by Union home guard units.
+However, by the mid-war period, the Model 1840's smoothbore flintlock design was significantly outmoded when compared to gradually adopted contemporary rifled muskets such as the Springfield Model 1861/63 or imported Enfields/Musketoon (domestically represented by the Richmond Model 1862 in the Confederate States), with its effective close-range engagement limited to under 100 yards.